acidonper/ocp-gitops-argocd-with-vault-secrets/README.md

 # Openshift GitOps - Argo CD with Vault Secrets

-This repository includes a set of examples to integrate ArgoCD and Vault for creating secrets in Openshift following a secure gitops model.
+This repository includes a set of examples to integrate Argo CD and Vault for creating secrets in Openshift following a secure gitops model.

 ## Prerequisites